-While certified BH peer support for SED, SDMI and SUD is growing, family peer support (FPS) is minimally offered in Montana and is not yet certified.
+While certified BH peer support for SED, SDMI, and SUD is growing, family peer support (FPS) is minimally offered in Montana and is not yet certified.
 It is therefore not yet Medicaid billable.
 In SFY23, 33 providers (8 Mental Health Centers, 21 SUD providers, and 4 FQHCs) provided peer support services.
 Peer support is an evidence-based program supported by CMS that reduces stigma and delivers help to people who may not seek it.
 The Commission approved an NTI to extend and expand current FPS grants; this recommendation complements that effort.

 Theme: Continuum Capacity Population Impacted: BH and DD - Children Place in Continuum of Care: Prevention, Recovery BHSFG Priority # (1-7): 3.
-Capacity of adult BH service delivery4.
-Capacity of children's BH service delivery5.
-Capacity of DD service system7.
-Family and caretaker supports Stakeholder Input: BHSFG Commission Meetings - CMH, MT's Peer Network
+Capacity of adult BH service delivery system4.
+Capacity of children's mental health service delivery system5.
+Capacity of DD service delivery system7.
+Family and caretaker supports (BH and DD) Stakeholder Input: BHSFG Commission Meetings - CMH, MT's Peer Network